 The number of views displayed in search results may be smaller than the number listed on the details page.
 The details page has the more accurate number.

 Depending on your privileges and the item type, you can use the Settings tab to configure settings on an item to attach code to apps, change the extent, create an ArcGIS Marketplace listing, allow others to save a copy of the item, and so on.
 Hosted feature layers include additional settings related to who can edit and export your layers.
 The Settings tab is also the place where item owners can delete their items.
+Settings for locator views are also configured on the Settings tab.

 The following general settings can be configured.